 The best thing about investing in your own high-quality hair straighteners is the money you save on salon blow drys.
 So you don’t really want to shell out a small fortune on your flat irons.
 Hence the appeal of this CHI hair straightener.

-An upgrade on the original CHI flat iron, the CHI Pro G2 has been optimised for silk, shine, and frizz reduction.
+An upgrade on the original CHI flat iron, the CHI Pro G2 has been optimized for silk, shine, and frizz reduction.
 Ceramic floating plates infused with high-grade titanium offer strength and long-lasting durability as well as a totally snag-free and speedy styling experience.